acrollet/rh/_posts/blog/2009-10-11-mobile-site-version.md

 result is a mobile version of this site [here](http://reluctanthacker.rollett.org/i/).
-It even works when offline in Safari, though not when added to the homescreen, for some reason I can\'t yet fathom.
+It even works when offline in Safari, though not when added to the homescreen, for some reason I can't yet fathom.
 Short link dump:

 -   Drupal [mobile tools](http://drupal.org/project/mobile_tools)
 -   Cache manifest